Amplify joins national music education debate

 Young people from Amplify, Lancashire Music Hub’s Youth Board traveled to Birmingham for the second national Young People’s Citizens Assembly hosted by Music for Youth on 5 July 2024.

-Joined by More Music’s youth voice ambassadors, the event saw young people from across the county to join together with the shared aim of influencing the future of music within the UK.
+Joined by More Music’s youth voice ambassadors, the event saw young people from across the country come together with the shared aim of influencing the future of music within the UK.

 Over 6 months, members of Amplify met regularly with young people from Wolverhampton Music Hub and members of the Music Mark, Music for Youth and Sound Connections teams to co-produce this year’s Citizens Assembly.
 The team chose the theme of music, mental health and resilience after discussion about peoples lived experiences of mental health and how well-being and music are intrinsically interwoven into people’s lives.